Tax Appeals Commission

 The appeals process

-You can send the completed form to the Tax Appeals Commission (TAC) by email or by post.
-An electronic system is being developed so that, in future, tax appeals can be made online.
+You can send the completed form to the Tax Appeals Commission by email or by post.

-In general, you, or an agent acting on your behalf, have 30 days from the date of the notice of assessment or decision issue by Revenue to submit an appeal.
-However, in certain limited circumstances, it may be possible to have a late appeal accepted.
-These circumstances are set out in the TAC Rules of Procedure.
+Generally, you have 30 days from the date on the notice of assessment or decision letter from Revenue to make an appeal.
+However, in certain limited circumstances, the Commission may accept a late appeal.
+These circumstances are set out in the Rules of Procedure.

-You will be advised as soon as possible if Revenue raises an objection to your appeal application and you will be given an opportunity to respond in writing to that objection.
-However, the decision to accept your appeal application will be taken by the TAC.
+If Revenue raises an objection to your appeal application, you will be told as soon as possible.
+You will also be given a chance to respond in writing to that objection.
+However, the Commission will make the final decision to accept your appeal application.

-When your appeal has been accepted, you may be asked to provide further information (a statement of case) and supporting documentation.
-If you have been asked to provide a statement of case you must share your statement plus any associated documents with the other party to the appeal.
+After your appeal has been accepted by the Commission, you may be asked to give more information about the appeal (a statement of case) and supporting documentation.
+Any additional information either you or Revenue provide must be shared with the other party.

-A case management conference, or more than one such conference, may need to be held to help progress a case.
-A Commissioner will normally fix a date and time for an initial conference following the receipt of the statement of case, and this will be notified to you at least 14 days before the date of the conference.
+The Commission may need to hold one or more case management conferences to help progress a case.
+An Appeal Commissioner will normally set a date and time for an initial conference following the receipt of the statement of case.
+You will be notified at least 14 days before the conference date.

-How long will it take to determine my appeal?
+How long will it take to make a decision?

-The Commissioners will determine your appeal as soon as possible after they adjudicate on that appeal and will, whenever possible, advise the parties after a hearing of how long it is likely to take for the appeal to be determined.
+The Appeal Commissioner will decide your appeal as soon as possible after they adjudicate on that appeal.
+After a hearing, they will advise you and Revenue how long it is likely to take to decide on the appeal (where this is possible).

-Decisions of the Appeal Commissioners are final and conclusive.
-However, you can appeal to the High Court in situations where you consider that the Appeal Commissioners erred in their determinations in relation to a point of law only, but not in relation to the facts.
+Decisions of the Appeal Commissioners are final.
+You can appeal to the High Court where you think that the Appeal Commissioner made a mistake in their decision, but only on a point of law.